daviddarnes/alembic/README.md

 ## About

 Alembic is partly a passion project, partly an effort to bundle everything I tend to build when creating a site.
-The plan is to make this easily forkable and setup with your system of choice.
-For me that will be [Siteleaf](http://www.siteleaf.com/), so some of the configuration has been created with that platform in mind.
+The plan is to make this easily forkable and set up with your system of choice.
+For me, that will be [Siteleaf](http://www.siteleaf.com/), so some of the configuration has been created with that platform in mind.

 ## Installation